magictrick-dev/Ninetails/README.md

 in theory, develop your own engine libraries and with the provided platform abstractions to tailor fit the engine that fits your needs.

 Ninetails is also free to use with the MIT license.
-If you intend to use Ninetails, in a commercial project, *please* credit all major contributors in the credits of the game.
-You are not required to do so, but it would be very kind of you to do so.
+Although it isn't a requirement of the license agreement, if you intend to use Ninetails in a commercial project, *please* credit all major contributors in the credits of the game.

 # Getting Started